 Coaches and Parents,

-The New England Catching Camp, LLC provides a unique evaluation opportunity to help a catcher find their strengths and understand their weaknesses.
+The Catching Camp provides a unique evaluation opportunity to help a catcher find their strengths and understand their weaknesses.
 This will allow the student to make best use of the off-season months in preparation for next season.

 During this session we will evaluate receiving, blocking and throwing.
 All three skills will be put on video and after the filming portion of the evaluation, we will sit down and review the video with

 I will look at all 3 receiving positions and check for areas (sign giving, no-man on, and man-on) that can be improved.

 I will evaluate how pitches are received in those positions and how well you succeed at keeping strikes looking like strikes.
 I will look for technique flaws that tend to make strikes look like balls.